Adapting Self-Supervised Representations as a Latent Space for Efficient Generation: Experiments

-\paragraph{Quantitative Comparison} \Cref{tab:class-cond-gen-sota} compares our method against recent, state-of-the-art transformer-based generative models on ImageNet $256\times256$.
+\paragraph{Quantitative Comparison} \Cref{tab:class-cond-gen-sota-full} compares our method against recent, state-of-the-art transformer-based generative models on ImageNet $256\times256$.
 For each model, we report the FID score, number of training iterations, parameter count, per-iteration compute in GFLOPs, and the resulting total training compute in Peta-FLOPs.
-FLOPs are estimated from a single forward pass (batch size $1$), and scaled linearly with the effective batch size and the number of training steps; we follow the convention of counting only the forward pass, and report FLOPs in terms of multiply–accumulate operations (MACs) following the convention of DiT \cite{peebles2023scalable_dit}.
+FLOPs are estimated from a single forward pass (batch size $1$), and scaled linearly with the effective batch size and the number of training steps; we follow the convention of counting only the forward pass.
 Our model achieves highly competitive FID scores while requiring significantly less total compute than other baselines such as DiT and SiT.
 We note that classifier-free guidance (CFG) yields only limited improvements in our setting, a phenomenon also reported by RCG. \Cref{tab:recon:sota} compares \ours{} with spatial and 1D tokenizers for both reconstruction and class‑conditional generation on ImageNet.
 Despite using just \emph{one} continuous token, \ours{} matches or even outperforms several spatial and non‑spatial baselines in rFID while remaining competitive on gFID relative to recent discrete tokenizers.
-Additional results in \Cref{tab:rcg-vs-ours} compare \ours{} to RCG \cite{li2024return_rcg}, a method which relies on purely semantic codes. \ours{} achieves significantly higher PSNR and lower FID, indicating that our continuous token preserves more information than pure semantics and delivers stronger performance across both perceptual and pixel-level metrics.
+Additional results in \Cref{tab:rcg-vs-ours} compare \ours{} to RCG \citep{li2024return_rcg}, a method which relies on purely semantic codes. \ours{} achieves significantly higher PSNR and lower FID, indicating that our continuous token preserves more information than pure semantics and delivers stronger performance across both perceptual and pixel-level metrics.